-Many of the control variables are insignificant, which highlights the relative importance of the effect of the UCITS voluntary standards on choice of law.
-For instance, other variables that do not significantly affect the average legal environment of notifications include whether the promoter is large, the age of the fund and whether the promoter is a commercial bank.
-Perhaps one puzzling result is the effect of scope of distribution (Nbr.
+Many of the control variables are insignificant, which highlights the relative importance of the effect of UCITS voluntary standards on choice of law.
+For instance, other variables that do not significantly affect the average legal environment of notifications include promoter size, fund age, and whether or not the promoter is a commercial bank.
+Perhaps One puzzling result is the effect of the scope of distribution (the variable Nbr.
 Notifications), since the effect is negative for bond funds and positive for equity funds.
-One explanation for this result is that there are greater legal complexities associated with bond covenants and contracts, thereby making it relatively more attractive to spread to lower quality creditor rights legal regimes for bond funds in the event of legal disputes.
-Further research is warranted.
+One explanation for this result is that there are great legal complexities associated with bond covenants and contracts, thereby making it relatively more attractive to spread bond funds to lower-quality creditor rights legal regimes in the event of legal disputes.

-One way to provide further insights into this seemingly puzzling result is to consider instead the spread of legal regimes within the notifications of each fund.
-We therefore measure the difference between the highest and lowest legal regime in which each fund is notified.
-This provides complementary insights into our research question, next to the (weighted) average legal regime.
-Results are shown in Table 6.
-They show that UCITS funds tend to have wider range of legal regimes.
-In unreported results, we investigated lowest and highest legal regimes separately, to see whether the spread is primarily driven by the highest or lowest legal regime, or both.
-It turns out that increased spread for UCITS funds is due to the highest legal regimes, and very little to notifications in low legal regimes.
-This additional finding is consistent with the legal complements hypothesis in that voluntary investor protection mechanisms are more likely to be associated with countries with higher legal standards.
-Conversely, they are unlikely to drive UCITS funds to distribute their fund units in countries with poor investor protection as a way to substitute for the poor legal environment.
+One way to provide further insight into this puzzling result is to consider instead the spread of legal regimes within the notifications of each fund.
+We therefore measure the difference between the highest and lowest legal regimes in which each fund is notified.
+This provides complementary insight into our research question, next to the (weighted) average legal index.
+The results are shown in Table 6 and reveals that UCITS funds tend to have a wider range of legal regimes.
+In unreported results, we investigated the lowest and highest legal regimes separately to see whether the spread is primarily driven by the highest or lowest legal regime or both.
+It turns out that the increased spreads for UCITS funds are due to the highest legal regimes, and very little to notifications in low legal regimes.
+This additional finding is consistent with the legal complement hypothesis, in that voluntary investor protection mechanisms are more likely to be associated with countries with higher legal standards.
+Conversely, they are unlikely to encourage UCITS funds to distribute their fund units in countries with poor investor protection as a way to substitute for a poor legal environment.